EC-37B Compass Call electronic warfare (EW) aircraft is being developed to provide improved electronic attack capabilities for the US Air…

 In January 2000, Boeing received a $108m contract from the US Air Force to upgrade the OAS.
-The B-52 avionics midlife improvement (AMI) programme replaces the INS with the SNU-84 INS and provide open architecture avionics computers with faster processors, and with a new data transfer system.
+The B-52 avionics midlife improvement (AMI) programme replaces the INS with the SNU-84 INS and provides open-architecture avionics computers with faster processors and with a new data transfer system.

-Flight testing of the AMI began in December 2002 and more than 20 AMI kits have been delivered to the USAF for installation by field teams.
+Flight testing of the AMI began in December 2002 and more than 20 AMI kits were delivered to the USAF for installation by field teams.

 B-52H Pratt & Whitney TF33-P-3 turbofan engines

-There has been increasing support for an upgrade programme to re-engine the B-52H.
-Boeing has received a contract to study the options which include proposals for either four or eight new engines.
+The upgrade programme to re-engine the B-52H received a lot of support.
+Boeing received a contract to study the options, which include proposals for either four or eight new engines.

-New turbofan engines increase the unrefuelled range and provide the aircraft with the capability to strike a target located anywhere on earth from a CONUS (continental US) base with a single refuelling.
+New turbofan engines increase the unrefuelled range and provide the aircraft with the capability to strike a target located anywhere on earth from a continental US (CONUS) base with a single refuelling.